flipflipshift/flipflipshift.github.io/_posts/2023-10-11-Busy-Beaver.md

 **Both players must write a python code in 1000 characters that prints an integer.
 Whoever writes the program that prints the largest integer wins.
 Any runtime is allowed, as long as the program eventually stops.**

 For the sake of making the problem timeless, let's force the python version to be Python 3.11.6 and forbid any import statements.
+We'll also assume that additional memory can always be provided when required.
 There are a couple questions I'd like you to ponder:

 1. Is there a "biggest possible integer" that a program following these rules can output?
 2. If you are allowed to "cheat" and see the other players' answer before submitting your own, are you guaranteed victory?
 Or is it possible that the best you can do is tie?